danisztls/journal/README.md

 ## Calendar
+reminder is a minimalistic cli calendar and reminder tool.
+I think it is a good combo for Todo.

+TODO: Export tasks to reminder format.

 iCalendar and CalDAV are IETF protocols for calendar events and tasks.

-TODO: Export tasks to iCalendar file. +asap

 [cdav-library](https://github.com/nextcloud/cdav-library) and [caldav](https://pypi.org/project/caldav/) are a JS and a Python CalDAV libraries.

+TODO: Export tasks to iCalendar.

 ## Diary
 Diary aids in the management a markdown diary.
 Mostly it saves time that would be spent in copy/paste and file naming.